 Commonwealth Secretariat Commissioned Research now available

-The Education in Small States Research Group, part of the Research Centre for International and Comparative Education (ICS), directed by Professor Michael Crossley, recently completed an inquiry into the educational policies and priorities of Commonwealth Small States, the results of which have been published by the Commonwealth Secretariat.
+The Education in Small States Research Group, part of the Research Centre for International and Comparative Education (ICS), directed by Professor Michael Crossley, completed an inquiry into the educational policies and priorities of Commonwealth Small States, the results of which were published by the Commonwealth Secretariat in 2011.
 Read about the publication entitled Education in Small States: Policies and Priorities.

 UNESCO/IIEP Publication on Tertiary Education in Small States